suzukenz/ai-rules/basic/documentation.md

 ## Documentation

-- Write <任意のドキュメンテーション方式> appropriately in Japanese
+- Use the standard documentation format appropriate for the programming language (such as JSDoc, TSDoc, GoDoc, Python Docstrings)
 - Document all public functions, classes, methods, and interfaces
 - Leave appropriate comments in Japanese
 - Code comments must only explain why, never what or how—the code must speak for itself.
 Violate this and your changes will be rejected immediately.
-- Use complete sentences with appropriate punctuation
+- Write clear and concise explanations using complete sentences with appropriate punctuation
-- Keep explanations clear and concise
-- Use proper Markdown formatting
-- Use appropriate code blocks
-- Use proper links
-- Use appropriate headings
-- Use appropriate lists
+- Use proper Markdown elements including appropriate formatting, code blocks, links, headings, and lists